 School-Based Health Centers

-School-Based Health Centers were established especially for students in order to help make the best quality health care available in our community more accessible to them.
+School-Based Health Centers were established especially for students to help make the best quality health care available in our community more accessible to them.
 Because they are located right in school, School-Based Health Centers help students overcome many obstacles to receiving good health care – obstacles such as lack of transportation, inconvenient appointment times, or worries about cost and confidentiality.
 School-Based Health Centers provide comprehensive medical and mental health care, treatment and health education to promote a healthy lifestyle.
-Each health center is operated by a partnership that includes ChristianaCare, school districts and the Delaware Division of Public Health, Department of Health and Social Services.
+Each health center is operated by a partnership that includes ChristianaCare, school districts, and the Delaware Division of Public Health, Department of Health and Social Services.
 At ChristianaCare School-Based Health Centers, we provide the following services:

 - Physical Examinations